vyom18/java-sdk/README.md

 LoginRadius Java Customer Registration wrapper provides access to LoginRadius Identity Management Platform API.

-LoginRadius is an Identity Management Platform that simplifies user registration while securing data.
-LoginRadius Platform simplifies and secures your user registration process, increases conversion with Social Login that combines 30 major social platforms, and offers a full solution with Traditional User Registration.
+LoginRadius is an Identity Management Platform that simplifies user registration along with securing data.
+LoginRadius Platform simplifies and secures your user registration process, increases conversion with Social Login that combines 30 major social media platforms, and offers a full solution with Traditional User Registration.
 You can gather a wealth of user profile data from Social Login or Traditional User Registration.

 LoginRadius centralizes it all in one place, making it easy to manage and access.
-Easily integrate LoginRadius with all of your third-party applications, like MailChimp, Google Analytics, Livefyre and many more, making it easy to utilize the data you are capturing.
+Easy to integrate LoginRadius with all of your third-party applications like MailChimp, Google Analytics, Livefyre and many more, making it easy to utilize the data you are capturing.

 LoginRadius helps businesses boost user engagement on their web/mobile platform, manage online identities, utilize social media for marketing, capture accurate consumer data, and get unique social insight into their customer base.